Tianoklein/nota_fiscal_eletronica_scrap/README.md

 ![alt text](DigitalNFExample.JPG)

 ### OBS:
  - Each Region of Brazil (States) has you own way to store the NFC-e.
-We need a single screat for eache state ( 27 + DF).
+We need to build a single screap for eache state ( 27 + DF) site.
  - Some Regions use captcha, other no.

 ### TODO: